Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Open daily except Saturday 10:00-17:30 and Thursday until 18:30.
 The entrance fee is 12 € including a visit to two synagogues.

-Basilica of St. John and St. Paul (Basilica dei Santi Giovanni e Paolo)
+21. Basilica of St. John and St. Paul (Basilica dei Santi Giovanni e Paolo)

-The Basilica of Saints John and Paul is the largest church in Venice, which is a bit off the main beaten track next to the Venetian Hospital on Campo Santi Giovanni e Paolo.
 The building is nicknamed the Church of Chandeliers because of the number of chandeliers that decorate its interiors.
 In addition, there are the tombs of 27 Doges and several important paintings by Bellini, Veronese and Piazzetto.

 Open 9:00-18:00 and 12:00-18:00 on Sundays.
 Admission is only 3,5 € (children 1,5 €).

-Bookstore Alta Acqua (Libreria Acqua Alta)
+22. Alta Acqua Bookstore (Libreria Acqua Alta)

 On the way to the basilica, you can take it through the unusual Acqua Alta bookstore.
 It’s a bit hidden, but worth seeing.
 The books are stored here in tubs, canoes or even in a gondola to survive the Acqua Alta (the big water in Venice).